divijghose/firedrake/Firedrake-meeting-2021-06-30.md

 ## Update on cofunction

 CC asked for update.
-DH: We have a roll-your-own-DAG visitor in TSFC we could use.
+DH: The two branches should be sufficient for now.
+We have a roll-your-own-DAG visitor in TSFC we could use.

-## Merge PRs
+## Notebooks

-## AOB
+JW fixed bugs in notebooks ahead of Firedrake training, but noticed that they aren't actually being tested.
+Will look into `pytest-notebook`.

 ## Date of next meeting
 [2021-07-07](./Firedrake-meeting-2021-07-07) 15:00UTC (16:00BST)